JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 You will find lot of useful information on [GitHub](https://www.github.com) out there, so that I will not bore you here with the details

-### Managing the revision of the document
+## Managing the revision of the document

 In order to manage the revision of the document (by your advisor for example), you can make use of the [GitHub](https://www.github.com) repository tools.
 I also found useful the revision process by using the `todonotes` package.
 It is installed by default and we defined some useful macros at the end of the `Config/myconfig.tex` file.
 Check them if you are interested.
+The template document has also a section devoted to generating a \textit{change control} document.

 # Disclaimer & request for help & offer to help